 Diabetes is one of the most common health conditions among older Singaporeans.
-Studies have shown that the proportion of Singapore’s population aged 18 to 69 years old with diabetes has increased from 7.3% in 1992 to 8.6% in 2017.
+Studies have shown that the proportion of Singapore’s population with diabetes has increased from 8.8% in 2017 to 9.5% in 2020.
 Diabetes arises when our body becomes less sensitive to insulin, a hormone which normally keeps our blood sugar levels within control.
 This causes blood sugar levels to suddenly become very high or very low, leading to long-term health consequences like heart diseases and stroke.

 Eating out at the hawker centre might seem like a bad idea for someone with diabetes.
 How do we know which local foods are healthy for someone with diabetes?
 Wouldn’t a seemingly “healthy”-looking dish be high in sugar, salt or other unhealthy ingredients?
 Fortunately, eating at the hawker centre is not an option that needs to be completely ruled out for someone with diabetes.
 In this article we will talk about what you should look out for to decide if some foods are diabetes-friendly.
 We will also suggest some foods you can eat and others that you should avoid the next time you go to the hawker centre.